- AdminControl contract

 setSponsorForGas(contract_addr, your_upper_bound) to

 0x0000000000000000000000000000000000000000 with all zeros means everyone is in the

 After that the accounts in

 Conflux introduces the staking mechanism for two reasons: first, staking mechanism provides a better way to charge the occupation of storage space (comparing to “pay once, occupy forever”); and second, this mechanism also helps in defining the voting power in decentralized governance.

 At a high level, Conflux implements a built-in Staking contract to record the staking information of all accounts, for both normal addresses and smart contracts.
 By sending a transaction to this contract, users (both external users and smart contracts) can deposit/withdraw funds, which is also called stakes in the contract.
-The interest of staked funds is issued at withdrawal, and depends on both the amount and staking period of the fund being withdrawn.

 A user (or a contract) can deposit balance for staking by calling